Atrophic vaginitis: Epidemiology

 Atrophic vaginitis develops in 10-50% of postmenopausal women.
 Of those who are postmenopausal and have developed atrophic vaginitis, 50-70% develop symptoms.
 Around 30% of women with atrophic vaginitis discuss their symptoms with their primary healthcare provider.
 It is likely to be under diagnosed and under treated due to lack of awareness of those who are affected by atrophic vaginitis and of healthcare providers.
 Symptoms of genitourinary syndrome of menopause (GSM) are seen in 65% women one year post-menopause versus 87% six years post-menopause.

-Terminology

-Vulvovaginal atrophy and atrophic vaginitis have been the preferred terms for this condition and cluster of symptoms until recently.
-These terms are now regarded as inaccurate in describing changes to the entire genitourinary system occurring after menopause.
-The term atrophic vaginitis suggests that the vagina is inflamed or infected.
-Though this may be true, inflammation and infection are not the major components of postmenopausal changes to the vagina.
-The former terms do not describe the negative effects on the lower urinary tract which can be the most troubling symptoms of menopause for women.
-Genitourinary syndrome of menopause (GSM) was determined to be more accurate than vulvovaginal atrophy by two professional societies.
-(Note: International Society for the Study of Women's Sexual Health and the Board of Trustees of The North American Menopause Society.)
-The term atrophic vaginitis does not reflect the related changes of the labia, clitoris, vestibule, urethra and bladder.
-Overall, the current preferred term is Genitourinary syndrome of Menopause (GSM).
-It is an umbrella term for vulvovaginal atrophy, atrophic vaginitis, urogenital atrophy and vaginal atrophy.